Explicit Boundary Guided Semi-Push-Pull Contrastive Learning for Supervised Anomaly Detection

 With the explicit normal and abnormal boundary, we propose a boundary guided semi-push-pull (BG-SPP) loss for more discriminative feature learning.
-Our BG-SPP loss can utilize the boundary $b_n$ as the contrastive object (boundary guided), and only pull together normal features whose log-likelihoods are smaller than $b_n$ (semi-pull) while pushing abnormal features whose log-likelihoods are larger than $b_a$ apart from $b_n$ at least beyond the margin $\tau$ (semi-push).
+Our BG-SPP loss can utilize the boundary $b_n$ as the contrastive target (boundary guided), and only pull together normal features whose log-likelihoods are smaller than $b_n$ (semi-pull) while pushing abnormal features whose log-likelihoods are larger than $b_a$ apart from $b_n$ at least beyond the margin $\tau$ (semi-push).
 The formulation of the BG-SPP loss is defined as:

-where $\mathcal{B}_n=b_n\cdot\mathbf{1}_{N}$ and $\mathcal{B}_a=\mathcal{B}_n - \mathcal{T} =(b_n-\tau)\cdot\mathbf{1}_{M}$ are boundary parameters.
-We define BG-SPP loss as $\ell_0$ norm based formulation to encourage the sparse log-likelihood distribution in the margin region $(b_a,b_n)$, because any log-likelihood ${\rm log}p_i$ fallen into the margin region $(b_a,b_n)$ will increase the value of $\mathcal{L}_{bg-spp}^0$.
+We define BG-SPP loss as $\ell_1$ norm based formulation to encourage the sparse log-likelihood distribution in the margin region $(b_a,b_n)$, because any log-likelihood ${\rm log}p_i$ fallen into the margin region $(b_a,b_n)$ will increase the value of $\mathcal{L}_{bg-spp}$.
 Since the log-likelihoods can range from $(-\infty, 0]$, the large region makes it difficult to select the margin hyperparameter $\tau$.
-Thus, we define a large enough normalizer $\alpha_n = -\alpha \cdot b_n$ (\emph{i.e.} $\alpha=5$) and employ it to normalize the log-likelihoods to the range $[-1,0]$.
-We also denote that the extremely small log-likelihoods can be excluded outside the BG-SPP loss in Eq.\ref{eq:bg_sppc}, as these log-likelihoods can be easily divided into anomalies.
+Thus, we define a large enough normalizer $\alpha_n$ (\emph{e.g.}, $\alpha_n=10$) and employ it to normalize the log-likelihoods to the range $[-1,0]$.
+We denote that the extremely small log-likelihoods (less than $-1$) can be excluded outside the BG-SPP loss in E.q.(\ref{eq:bg_sppc}), as these log-likelihoods can be easily divided into anomalies.
 Therefore, minimizing the BG-SPP loss will encourage all log-likelihoods $\mathcal{P}$ to distribute in the regions $[-1,b_a]$ or $[b_n,0]$.
-Even without anomalies, our model can also be optimized by the first part of the BG-SPP loss.
-In the second training phase, the objective function is as follows:
+We further analyze the difference between our BG-SPP loss and the hinge loss in Appendix.